-When it comes to unexpected honeymoon destinations, Japan may be in your top five as well.
+When it comes to unexpected honeymoon destinations, Japan may be in your top five, as well.
 But a trip to this Asian nation is at once a journey into the past and the future.
-From Kyoto's gilded temples and cherry blossom trees to Tokyo's bright-lights streets and world-class cuisine, there's something for everyone here.
-(Not to mention it's a quick overnight flight from the West Coast.)
-Learn about ancient Japanese crafts (painting and wood sculpting), criss-cross restaurants in search of your favorite ramen, and cheers to each other over few rounds of sake.
+From Kyoto's gilded temples and cherry blossom trees to Tokyo's bright-lights streets and world-class cuisine, there's something for everyone here (not to mention it's a quick overnight flight from the West Coast).
+Learn about ancient Japanese crafts (painting and wood sculpting), criss-cross restaurants in search of your favorite ramen, and cheers to each other over a few rounds of sake.

 4. Sri Lanka

-A freezing polar ice cap might not sound like honeymoon paradise.
-But consider the life-changing adventures to be had: Walking across frozen tundras with no one for miles (except penguins and seals), crossing some of the most breathtaking blue waters in the world (the legendary Drake Passage, for one), and snapping pics in front of massive glaciers and fjords (talk about Insta-worthy moments).
+A freezing polar ice cap might not sound like a honeymoon paradise, but consider the life-changing adventures to be had: walking across frozen tundras with no one for miles (except penguins and seals), crossing some of the most breathtaking blue waters in the world (the legendary Drake Passage, for one), and snapping pics in front of massive glaciers and fjords (talk about Insta-worthy moments).
 Not to mention if you book an Antarctic cruise on Seabourn, Lindblad Expeditions, or Silversea (to name just a few cruise lines), all the honeymoon planning is done for you, the service is exceptional, and you never have to worry about getting a dinner reservation.

 There’s never been a better time to explore the Kingdom of Bhutan, with William and Kate’s visit this past April and the forthcoming opening of five Six Senses lodges (late 2017), scattered across the foothills of the Himalayas.
 Start your itinerary in Thimphu (the capital), before moving on to Bumthang (a verdant woodland), Punakha (filled with agricultural terraces), Gangtey (among the last habitats for the endangered black-necked crane), and Paro (home to Tiger’s Nest, an architectural marvel and one of the country’s most sacred monasteries).